 How can I get involved?

-• ESSE welcomes visitors to share a hobby, talent, or game with the participants.
+Visit or Donate: ESSE welcomes visitors to share a hobby, talent, or game with the participants or make a donation to support programming.

 Prayer Requests

-• Please pray for the families in need of respite as they care for their elderly loved ones as well as the ESSE staff and volunteers who lovingly provide activities and care for the participants.
+- Pray for the families in need of respite as they care for their elderly loved ones.

 Exodus World Service